shakes76/PatternFlow/recognition/ISIC Data Set With UNet/README.md

 **Metrics**: I used accuracy as a metric.
 I have also used dice coefficient as a metric but chose accuracy in the end.
 Either of these would have sufficed here though.

 ### Training the Model
 Next, I trained the model.
 I trained the model over 100 epochs.
 I stopped at 100 epochs because I was getting good convergence and my training accuracy and validation accuracy.
 I used a training and validating batch size of 32.
 This size sufficed and given my hardware felt this was more than plenty.

-### Analysing the Training History
 After training was complete, I analysed the training history by ploting how the training accuracy and validation accuracy changed over each epoch.
 The plot of the training history is shown below.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Training%20History/Training%20History.png">
 </p>
 <p align="center">Training history of model after each epoch</p>

 We can clearly see the training accuracy and validation accuracy converge over time.
 However, it is surprising to see this accuracy be so high for early epochs.
 This is where I believe that using the dice coefficient as a metric would have been more useful.
 This is because the dice coefficient can be a better measure of how accurate the model truly is performing, and we would see it have a far lower dice coefficient for these early epochs.
 An example image is shown below from an alternate model (trained using the same datasets, optimizer and loss function).
+Clearly in this model, we can see how the dice coefficient improved slowly but surely over time.

 <p align="center">
   <img src="https://github.com/maxhornigold/PatternFlow/blob/topic-recognition/recognition/ISIC%20Data%20Set%20With%20UNet/Images/Training%20History/Training%20History%20Other%20Model.png">
 </p>
 <p align="center">Training history of model after each epoch</p>

-Clearly in this model, we can see how the dice coefficient improved slowly but surely over time.

 ### Making Predictions
 Next, I made and displayed some predictions using the model to test that it is accurate.
 Five of these such predictions are shown below.